shiftcommerce/shift-circuit-breaker/README.md

 # Shift Circuit Breaker

-The Shift Circuit Breaker library implements a generic mechanism for detecting, monitoring and controlling external service calls that will most-likely fail (eg. timeout) and cause request queuing.
+The Shift Circuit Breaker library implements a generic mechanism for detecting, monitoring and controlling external service calls that will most-likely fail at some point (e.g. timeout) and cause request queuing.
+Although a plethora of Ruby circuit breaker libraries exist, those that are frequently updated have a dependency on Redis for persistence.
+We required a solution that didn't depend on persisting to a shared data store, i.e. a library that stores counters in local memory.
+As a result, the Shift Circuit Breaker was born.

 Similar to a conventional circuit breaker, when a circuit is closed it allows operations to flow through.
-When the `error_threshold` is exceeded (tripped), the circuit is then opened for the defined `skip_duration`, ie. no operations are executed and the provided `fallback` is called.
+When the number of sequential errors exceeds the `error_threshold`, the circuit is then opened for the defined `skip_duration` – no operations are executed and the provided `fallback` is called.

 ## Installation